Less than four innings into his first major league game, Nationals catcher Sandy Leon was being helped off the field with an ankle injury.

 Leon had struck out looking in his only at-bat.
 He had just been called up from Double-A Harrisburg after Saturday night’s game to replace Wilson Ramos, who tore his right ACL against Cincinnati.

-Topics: Sandy Leon
+Tags: Sandy Leon